codership/documentation/galeracluster/source/documentation/galera-status-variables.rst

 .. index::
    pair: Status Variables; wsrep_local_bf_aborts

-Total number of local transactions that were aborted by slave transactions while in execution.
+Total number of local transactions that were aborted by replica transactions while in execution.

 .. csv-table::
    :class: doc-options